 |MKS Robin WiFi module v1.0|

 Features and technical specifications

-If we go directly to the manufacturer’s manual (or Datasheet), we can list the following main characteristics of this product:
+If we go directly to the manufacturer’s manual, we can list the following main characteristics of this product:

 - STM32F103VET6 32-bit processor (ARM Cortex M3, 72MHz, 512kB)